 At Abu Dhabi University students are at the heart of everything we do.
-We prepare graduates for exciting careers through world-class education, enriched by innovative and flexible programs, international accreditations, applied research, and impactful industry and community engagement.
+We prepare graduates for dynamic careers through transformative world-class education, enriched by innovative and flexible programs, international accreditations, applied research, and impactful industry and community engagement.